BasicBeluga/transit_board/README.md

 * ~~Make auto updating happen~~ done december 1st 2019
 * Add better menus with more ways to see the data (where is my vehicle currently)
 * Support for static transit feeds in the live view
+* Check out issues for more stuff I need to do